-Pumpkin Dump Cake recipe, learn how to make a dump cake that is a cross between pumpkin pie and a pumpkin crunch cake.
-The perfect autumn dessert for parties and potlucks, or even Thanksgiving!
+Pumpkin Dump Cake, learn how to make a dump cake that is a cross between pumpkin pie, cobbler, and cake.
+This simple fall dessert recipe is a great easy option for parties, potlucks, and even Thanksgiving!

 (For your shopping convenience, this post contains affiliate links.)

 This Pumpkin Dump Cake is a great combo of pie, cake, and cobbler all in one.
 The nuts also give a nice crunch which is perfect!
 So simple to make you’ll wonder why you haven’t made it before.
 This recipe has been super popular on Pinterest so thought it was time this oldie but goodie recipe post got a quick makeover with even more tips and information to help you make the perfect dump cake this fall.

 If pumpkin isn’t quite your thing check out my other easy dump cake recipes like my:

 - Chocolate Dump Cake – No fruit in this one.
 Just all chocolate goodness.